webplatform/mediawiki-conversion/README.md

 # Export MediaWiki into flat files

-**Work in Progress!!**

 ## Features

+* Convert MediaWiki wiki page history into Git repository
+* Dump every page into text files, organized by their url (e.g. `css/properties`, `css/properties/index.txt`), without any modifications
-* Use recommended MediaWiki way of backups (i.e. `maintenance/dumpBackup.php`)
+* Read data from MediaWiki’s recommended MediaWiki way of backups (i.e. `maintenance/dumpBackup.php`)
+* Get "reports" about the content: deleted pages, redirects, translations, number of revisions per page
+* Harmonize titles and converts into valid file name (e.g. replace :,(,))
+* Create list of rewrite rules to keep original URLs refering back to harmonized file name
+* Write history of deleted pages "underneath" history of current content
-* Ability to run script from backed up xml files (i.e. once we have XML files, no need to run script on same server)
+* Ability to run script from backed up XML file (i.e. once we have XML files, no need to run script on same server)
 * Import metadata such as Categories, and list of authors into generated files

-### Roadmap

-**Priorities**:

-1. Dump every page into text files, organized by their url (e.g. `css/properties`, `css/properties/index.txt`), without any modifications
-1. Import metadata such as Categories into new file
-1. Create different file per language

-**Nice to have**:

-1. Set in place conversion mechanism to transform into Markdown or ReStructed
-1. Recover history per each document
+* Ability to detect if a page is a translation, create a file in the same folder with language name

 ## Steps

+### Gather MediaWiki backup and user data

 1. Make sure the folder `mediawiki/` exists side by side with this repository and that you can use the MediaWiki instance.